 Once your short rooted carrots have reached the desired size they can be harvested as and when needed.
-Water the ground around the carrots you want top harvest the night before, this helps the carrots to be pulled without damage, obviously this is not needed if the soil is already wet.
+Water the ground around the carrots you want to harvest the night before, this helps the carrots to be pulled without damage obviously, this is not needed if the soil is already wet.

 Although carrots are reasonably frost hardy, it is generally better to lift them before the soil gets too cold.
-In mild areas it is possible to leave them in the ground well into the winter provided you provide protection in the form of clean dry straw when ever a heavy frost is forecast.
+In mild areas, it is possible to leave them in the ground well into the winter provided you give some protection in the form of clean dry straw whenever there is a forecast for a heavy frost.

 How to Store Carrots

 There are several methods of storing carrots, in a clamp outside, in wooden boxes inside or freezing, which one you use will depend on the space you have available and the size of the crop.

 To store carrots outside you can either use a hole in the ground or a clamp.
 Using a hole fill the bottom of the hole with 5cm (2”) of dry sand, then place a row of carrots head to tail cover with a layer of sand and then repeat until the hole in full the last layer should be sand, cove the whole lot with 15cm (6”) of dry straw.